 The 15th and 40th anniversary gem

-A symbol of desire
+A symbol of passion and prestige

-The Zodiac Gem for Capricorn
+The zodiac gem for Capricorn